-Sealed burners are what you probably have currently where only the cap is removable.
-Sealed burners are easier to clean.
+Sealed burners are what you have currently where only the cap is removable.
+It's easier to clean.
 Open burners have a higher output and are more common in a commercial setting.

-The performance will vary per brand.
-BTU’s are used to rate the power output of that specific component (burners or oven).
+The performance will vary by brand.
+BTUs (British Thermal Units) are used to rate the power output of your burners or oven.

 Dual Fuel vs. All Gas